1. DETECTIVE GRIMWALL

 The man took the ale glass before she could, however, and sipped it.

 Astrid tended the bar, but watched the strange, dark man wearily as he finished the ale in silence and occasionally checked his pocket watch.
-When his glass was empty, he excused himself and made his way to the back door as well, slipping through it like a shadow.
+When there was nothing left in the glass but lazy streaks of froth, he excused himself and made his way to the back door as well, slipping through it like a shadow.

-The night began to circle back to dawn and as the tavern slowly emptied, Astrid couldn’t help looking back at the door more and more often, her unease growing.
+Night began to circle back to dawn and as the tavern slowly emptied.
+Astrid couldn’t help looking back at the door more and more often, her unease growing.

 Her uncle’s had written her a letter before she’d decided to move here, and now the words echoed in her head, sounding more and more like prophecy instead of the paranoia she’d taken it for.